gigaj0ule/system42/README.md

 what the name of the module firmware is via the PROJECT variable.

-In the case of "projects/demo":
+In the case of "demo":

-Goto the root firmware folder, then execute:

     sudo make PROJECT=demo clean upload-all